KxSystems/docs/docs/ml/toolkit/fresh.md

 ```

 !!!note
 	Modifications to the file `hyperparam.txt` within the FRESH folder allows for fine tuning to the number and variety of calculations to be made.
-Functions can be user defined within the the `.ml.fresh.feat` namespace in the file `fresh.q` and provided the number of hyperparameters defined in `hyperparam.txt` matches the number of function parameters the function will execute using the above steps.
+Functions can be user defined within the `.ml.fresh.feat` namespace in the file `fresh.q` and provided the number of hyperparameters defined in `hyperparam.txt` matches the number of function parameters the function will execute using the above steps.
 !!!warning
 	The operating principal of this function has changed relative to that in versions `0.1.x`.
 In the previous version parameter #4 had been a dictionary denoting the functions to be applied to the table.
 This worked well for producing features from functions that only took the data as input (using `.ml.fresh.getsingleinputfeatures`).
 To account for multi-parameter functions the structure outlined above has been used as it provides more versatility to function application.